 Thank You Cards

 As soon as possible after Christmas, send a thank you card to anyone who has given you a gift, hosted an event that you attended, or done something special for you.
+Even if you receive a bad gift, you should still send a thank you note.

 Make the Holidays Extra Special